atomic-testing/atomic-testing/README.md

-# testzilla
+# atomic-testing

-Testzilla is a test library which makes UI testing easier to write.
+Atomic Testing is a test library which makes UI testing easier to write.